villeinkinen/villeinkinen.github.io/_pages/home.md

 ---

 <span style="text-align: justify; margin: auto;">
-I'm a Postdoctoral Research Fellow at the Land, Environment, Economics and Policy Institute at the University of Exeter Business School.
+I am a Postdoctoral Research Fellow at the Land, Environment, Economics and Policy Institute at the University of Exeter Business School.
 I specialize in environmental economics and policy, and my current research focuses on biodiversity conservation and land use.
 I combine microeconometric methods and quasi-experimental research designs with geospatial data analysis.
 </span>

 <span  style="text-align: justify; margin: auto;">